Getting Started

 • Extract the archive to a path without any spaces, e.g. /home/user/CEdev.

-export PATH=/<insert path here>/CEdev/bin:$PATH
+export PATH=/<insert path to the CEdev folder here>/CEdev/bin:$PATH

 Caution